abbasudo/laravel-purity/index.md

 ## Queries and javascript examples
 This section is a guide for front-end developers who want to use an API that uses Laravel Purity.
 ### Available Filters
-Queries can accept a filters' parameter with the following syntax:
+Queries can accept a filters parameter with the following syntax:

 `GET /api/posts?filters[field][operator]=value`